2025 European Athletics Indoor Championships – Men's heptathlon

-The men's heptathlon at the 2025 European Athletics Indoor Championships is scheduled to be held on the short track of Omnisport in Apeldoorn, Netherlands, on 9 March 2025.
-This will be the 17th time the event is contested at the European Athletics Indoor Championships.
+The men's heptathlon at the 2025 European Athletics Indoor Championships was held on the short track of Omnisport in Apeldoorn, Netherlands, on 9 March 2025.
+This was the 17th time the event is contested at the European Athletics Indoor Championships.
 Athletes can qualify by achieving the entry standard or by their World Athletics Ranking in the event.

 The 60 metres, long jump and shot put are scheduled for 7 March during the morning session.
 The high jump is scheduled for 7 March during the evening session.
 The 60 metres hurdles and pole vault are scheduled for 8 March during the morning session.
 The 1000 metres is scheduled for 8 March during the evening session.

 Background

 The men's heptathlon was contested 16 times before 2025, at every previous edition of the European Athletics Indoor Championships since 1992.
 The 2025 European Athletics Indoor Championships will be held in Omnisport Apeldoorn in Apeldoorn, Netherlands.
 The removable indoor athletics track was retopped for these championships in September 2024.

 Ashton Eaton is the world record holder in the event, with a score of 6645 points, set in 2012.
 Sander Skotheim is the European record holder, with a score op 6484 points.
 Kevin Mayer holds the championship record with a score of 6479 points, set at the 2017 championships.